 With a rich and varied history that goes back hundreds of years, Jacksonville, Florida is a hidden gem for urban explorers in the southeast United States.
-Nestled along the St. Johns River and stretching to the Atlantic coast, Jacksonville has served as a bustling commerce hub for centuries, with multiple ports, several railroads and a handful of military sites located within the metro area.
+Nestled along the St. Johns River and stretching to the Atlantic coast, Jacksonville has served as a bustling commerce hub for years and years, with multiple ports, several railroads, and a handful of military sites located within the metro area.

 Many were surprised when I listed Jacksonville as the best city in the United States for urban exploration.
 However, my reasoning for this choice goes far beyond the fact that I currently live here in Jacksonville.
-The perfect mix of expansive land area, industrial growth, desolation and decay, and great weather year-round makes this city an ideal spot for some strong urbexing pursuits.
+The perfect mix of expansive land area, industrial growth, desolation and decay, and great weather year-round makes this city an ideal spot for some strong urbexing pursuits and exploration of abandoned locations.

 The Best Abandoned Places in Jacksonville FL

-Note: All of the below places can be explored as of mid 2020.
+Killer Urbex Note: Most of the below locations can be explored as of February 2021.
 However, it should be noted that all properties here, and many other abandoned places in Jacksonville FL, are private property, and exploring would be considered trespassing.

 While there are some that are relatively unwatched, there are others under strict supervision around the clock.
 Do your due diligence, be smart, and read our resource Caught Trespassing?
-Staying Out Of Trouble Urbexing in 2020.
+Staying Out Of Trouble Urbexing.

-Over the last half-century, downtown Jacksonville has struggled to find its footing as much of the region’s residential and commercial activity has gravitated toward the outer ring suburbs.
+Over the last half-century, downtown Jacksonville has struggled to find its footing, as much of the region’s residential and commercial activity has gravitated toward the outer rings of the city.
 With economic investment concentrated elsewhere, many once-regal downtown structures have been left empty and crumbling, including the former site of the Ambassador Hotel.

 First built as a six-story luxury apartment building in 1924, this handsome brick and limestone structure was converted into the Three-Ten Hotel two decades later.
-It went through several name changes before reopening as the Ambassador Hotel in 1955, the identity by which it is still known today.
+It went through several name changes before reopening as the Ambassador Hotel in 1955, the identity by which the now-abandoned building is still known today.

-Its reputation began to decline in the early 1980s, and despite being added to the National Register of Historic Places, it continued its downward spiral in the 1990s with multiple drug raids by local police.
-The city finally condemned the building in 1998, citing a litany of code violations, including bad wiring, poor sanitation, inadequate lighting and inoperable fire escapes.
+The Hotel’s reputation began to decline in the early 1980s.
+Finally, despite being added to the National Register of Historic Places, it continued its downward spiral in the 1990s, with drug raids by local police commonplace.
+The city finally condemned the building in 1998, citing a litany of code violations, including bad wiring, poor sanitation, inadequate lighting, and inoperable fire escapes.
+It has remained vacant ever since, except for a smattering population of vagrants and homeless.

-Despite several well-intentioned plans to renovate the Georgian revival-style building and restore it to its former glory, none has come to fruition as of mid 2020.
-The most recent proposal came from a local development group that purchased the property in 2018 for $5.4 million; however, the promised 100-room boutique hotel has yet to materialize.
+Despite several well-intentioned plans to renovate the Georgian revival-style building and restore it to its former glory, none has come to fruition as of mid-2020.
+The most recent proposal came from a local development group that purchased the property in 2018 for $5.4 million; however, the promised 100-room boutique La Quinta branded hotel has yet to materialize.

-For now, it’s a prime opportunity for urban explorers and one of the best abandoned places in Jacksonville FL.
+For now, it’s a prime opportunity for more adventurous and daring urban explorers, and one of the best abandoned places in Jacksonville FL.
 But, its status could change at any time, so don’t wait too long to check it out.

 Annie Lytle Elementary School (Riverside)

-Construction on this historic school began in 1917 on the site of a former wooden schoolhouse known as Riverside Park School.
+Construction on this historic school began in 1917, on the site of a former wooden schoolhouse known as Riverside Park School.
 Designed by the prolific Jacksonville architecture firm Rutledge Holmes, the $250,000 brick structure opened as Annie Lytle Elementary School the following year.
-At the time, the school building was aesthetically striking, with stately columns, a huge auditorium, a cafeteria with a fireplace and large windows that filled the school with the Florida sunshine.
+At the time, the school building was aesthetically striking, with stately columns, a huge auditorium, a cafeteria with a fireplace, and large windows that filled the school with the bright Florida sunshine.

 Four decades of deterioration—including a fire in 1995 that caused a partial roof collapse—have left the old school in tenuous physical condition, so use extreme caution if you decide to venture inside.
 Despite this, Public School Number Four is well-known in the area as the holy grail of abandoned places in Jacksonville FL.